yeojz/otplib/SECURITY.md

 If you discover a security vulnerability:

-1. **Do NOT open a public issue**
+1. **Please do NOT open a public issue**
 2. Use [GitHub's private security advisory](https://github.com/yeojz/otplib/security/advisories/new) to report the vulnerability
 3. Include steps to reproduce, impact assessment, and any suggested fixes

-You can expect an initial response within 72 hours.
-We will work with you to understand the issue and coordinate disclosure.
+You can expect an initial response within a week.
+We seek your understanding as this project is being worked on only after working hours or weekends.

 ## Security Scope